-In grid computing, the GrADS Project [3] is to simplify distributed computing in the same way that the World Wide Web simplified information sharing over internet.
-To that end, the project is exploring the scietific users to develop, execute, and tune application on the Grid.
-Even though the project shares the same purpose with our high-performance grid-enabled application using HPspmd programming model, it doesn't adapt programming models that have already proved successful in sequential or parallel environments.
+In grid computing, the GrADS Project [3] aims to simplify distributed computing in the same way that the World Wide Web simplified information sharing over the Internet.
+To that end, the project is working with scientific users to develop, execute, and tune applications on the Grid.
+That is, the main interest of the GrADS is in application technologies that make it easy to construct and execute applications with reliable performance in the constantly-changing environment of the Grid.
+The main goals of the GrADS project are in constructing libraries for Grid-ware components and developing innovative new science and engineering applications to run effectively in Grid Environments.